 Benign Prostatic Hyperplasia (BPH) / Enlarged Prostate

 One of the most common causes for a visit to the Urologist is when a man notices that he is starting to urinate more frequently, with a slower stream, more urgently, and perhaps now must get up to urinate in the middle of the night.
 This usually begins when a man is approaching the age of fifty, and to that man, it represents a new change that can sometimes cause alarm.
 Most men want to make sure this is not a sign of prostate cancer, which it almost never is, or to be sure they do not have another problem such as an infection or bladder cancer.
 All of these things are almost always quickly ruled out during an office visit.
 Most of these patients are seeking reassurance and not necessarily treatment.

-If one understands that, as seen in the schematic, that one must urinate directly through the middle of the prostate, then it is simple to understand why growth of the prostate will gradually but steadily crowd out the urine channel (urethra) and make it harder and harder for the bladder to do its job and squeeze sufficiently to empty.
-The bladder gets overactive when it is asked to work too hard, thus leading to urgency and frequency; the enlarged prostate obstructs the bladder, and therefore blocks urine flow, slows the stream and leads to higher and higher amounts of urine left over after one is finished urinating.
+If one understands that, as seen in the schematic, that one must urinate directly through the middle of the prostate, then it is simple to understand why the growth of the prostate will gradually but steadily crowd out the urine channel (urethra) and make it harder and harder for the bladder to do its job and squeeze sufficiently to empty.
+The bladder gets overactive when it is asked to work too hard, thus leading to urgency and frequency; the enlarged prostate obstructs the bladder and therefore blocks urine flow, slows the stream, and leads to higher and higher amounts of urine left over after one is finished urinating.
 This leftover urine is called urinary retention.
 If retention gets severe enough, a man may acutely need a catheter to empty his bladder.
 But, except for situations where the bladder never becomes irritable called silent prostatism, a man’s symptoms usually alert him to a problem far before this occurs.

 Medical Treatment for BPH

-The initial treatment for BPH is medical, and in our practice will consist of a daily pill called an alpha blocker.
+Initial treatment for BPH in our practice will typically consist of a daily pill called an alpha-blocker.
+We consider this the first step and do not generally skip it in lieu of offering treatments until a patient has at least tried these medications so they know what they can and cannot do for them.
 These medications are usually very well tolerated.
-In some cases they may cause dizziness, nasal stuffiness, or decreased semen output during ejaculation.
+In some cases, they may cause dizziness, nasal stuffiness, or decreased semen output during ejaculation.
 As with all medications, patients are asked to come for another consultation if problems occur and another treatment will be prescribed.
-Alpha blockers will not halt the progression of BPH, and will not work in all cases to a patient’s satisfaction.
-They do not work to the same degree as procedures, but with few exceptions they are always the first step at Urologic Surgeons of Washington.
+Alpha-blockers will not halt the progression of BPH, and will not work in all cases to a patient’s satisfaction.
+They do not work to the same degree as procedures, but often men prefer to take these meds indefinitely if satisfactory results are achieved.
 If a man is satisfied with their result, he will stay on that medication and return in a year.
-If not, or if he is unwilling to be on a chronic medication and would prefer a procedure as a more complete solution, he will come back to the office to discuss this after trying medication for one month.
+If not, or if he is unwilling to be on chronic medication and would prefer a procedure as a more complete solution, he will come back to the office to discuss this after trying medication for one month.